Search the GHTC website

 HIV/AIDS

-Supporting ongoing development of potential HIV/AIDS vaccine regimens, including a trial in Kenya to evaluate whether an Army-developed adjuvant can boost immune response to experimental vaccines.
+Supporting ongoing development of potential HIV/AIDS vaccine regimens, including a trial in Uganda that combines experimental vaccines, an Army-developed adjuvant, and a novel dose escalation approach in hopes of boosting immune response.

-Ongoing development of affordable vaccines against E. coli and Shigella, and creation of the technology used in a water chlorinator device, which gives low-resource communities access to safe, affordable drinking water.
+Ongoing development of affordable vaccines against Escherichia Coli and Shigella, and creation of the technology used in a water chlorinator device, which gives low-resource communities access to safe, affordable drinking water.

 EBOLA